mbari-org/mxm/docker/README.md

-# Building the images
+# Building and publishing the images

-**TODO Some of the following being updated**

-Note:

-- Using *x.y.z* in instructions below just as a placeholder for actual version corresponding to the intended target image.

-- The user-visible MXM version is set in `../package.json`.
+The user-visible MXM version is the one set in `../package.json`.

-- The version of the postgres image is set directly as needed (see below).

-- For deployment, reflect such versions in `docker-compose.yml` for general consistency.

-## MXM image
+## `mbari/mxm`

-To generate image `mbari/mxm:x.y.z`:
+The MXM images are automatically built and published on Docker Hub:

+- `mbari/mxm:latest` upon pushing to the **master** branch
+- `mbari/mxm:x.y.z`  upon pushing tag `vx.y.z`

+To build it manually:

     $ cd <to this project's root directory>
     $ docker build -f docker/Dockerfile -t "mbari/mxm:x.y.z" .

+## `mbari/mxm-postgres:x.y.z`

-## MXM Postgres image
+The MXM Postgres image is manually created and published as needed.

-To generate image `mbari/mxm-postgres:x.y.z`:

-    (cd docker && ./dockerize.sh mxm-postgres x.y.z)
+    docker build -f Dockerfile-postgres -t mbari/mxm-postgres:x.y.z . docker push mbari/mxm-postgres:x.y.z

 # Launch